Published on April 15th, 2017 | by Bobby Mathews0

 At some point, we end up forgetting that this is supposed to be an interview.
 We talk wrestling and wrestlers, what it was like growing up as a fan of pro graps during the heyday of the late 1970s through the late 80s.
 It’s sort of embarrassing.
 I’m supposed to be the professional journalist here, but I’m shamelessly marking out over nearly everything I see.
 OK, maybe not the framed KISS art in the den, but almost everything else.

-And he’s the authority on title belts.
+Dave Millican is the title belt authority.
 When ‘Nature Boy’ Buddy Rogers’ original WWWF title belt resurfaced a few years ago, Millican authenticated it through a photo of the belt, later meeting the widow of wrestler Johnny Barend, who had the belt in his possession when he passed away.
 Millican purchased the belt from Annie Barend, although it now resides in WWE headquarters.
 He also authenticated the original Big Gold during a sale from a WCW wrestler in possession of the title when WWE bought the company, to a private collector.

 In the end, we sit down for about twenty minutes on the record.
 It’s not long enough for an interview, but it’s what I ended up with.

 Even as we talk and the recorder on my phone picks up the entire conversation, my eyes flit around the room.
 An original NWA world tag team title belt, its blue leather so dark from age and use that it’s easily mistaken for black, sits on a chair from the legendary Memphis Coliseum.
 There’s also an NWA world title–the fabled ‘Domed Globe’–used in the early days of TNA.
 I feel like Aladdin, plunged into the cave where Ali Baba hid his treasures.